 Mammograms are low-dose X-rays performed for either screening or diagnostic reasons.

-- Diagnostic: Performed when there are breast cancer symptoms, you have had breast cancer in the past, your previous mammogram shows an abnormality or you have breast implants that can hide breast tissue and require additional images
+- Diagnostic: Performed if you experience any breast symptoms, you have had breast cancer in the recent past, your previous mammogram shows an abnormality, or you have breast implants that can hide breast tissue and requires additional images.

 What Can I Expect During a Mammogram?

-The actual mammogram imaging is an efficient appointment completed by a trained imaging specialist.
+Your mammogram imaging is an efficient process completed by a trained imaging specialist.

 - Before your mammogram, you will change into a gown that opens in the front.
-You may wish to wear pants or a skirt (instead of a dress) as your bottom clothing will remain on during the exam.
+You may want to wear pants or a skirt (instead of a dress) as your clothing below the waist will remain on during the exam.

-- You will stand in front of an X-ray machine and a technician will place your breast on a plastic plate.
+- You will stand in front of an X-ray machine, and a technician will place your breast on a plate.

-- During the X-ray, another plastic plate will press your breast from above, flattening and holding it until the image is captured.
+- During the X-ray, another plate will press your breast from above and hold it still until the image is captured.

 Are Mammograms Painful?

-The flattening of your breast during the mammogram applies pressure that some women find painful.
-This pressure is brief, lasting about the time it takes to capture the X-ray.
+The compression of your breast during a mammogram involves pressure that some women find painful.
+This pressure is brief, lasting only the time it takes to capture the X-ray, and most women tolerate this well.

 Our highly trained technicians are focused on keeping you as comfortable as possible throughout your mammogram.
 They will explain every step of the process and will make adjustments for your comfort, while still getting the best images.

-You may also want to not schedule your mammogram near the time of your period if your breasts are often swollen or tender during this time.
+You may want to avoid scheduling your mammogram near your period, if your breasts are often swollen or tender during this time.

 What Happens After My Mammogram?